South Australian Country Fire Service: CFS logos

 The CFS star logo, now mostly replaced by the 'corporate logo'.

 Star logo

 The eight-pointed star logo is used as the official badge of the SA Country Fire Service.
 It is claimed to have originated from the Maltese Cross, the emblem of the Knights of Malta, which was used by the Knights of Saint John of Jerusalem at the time of the Crusades.
 The points or tenets were said to represent the knightly virtues of tact, loyalty, dexterity, observation, sympathy, explicitness, gallantry and perseverance.
 Since these virtues represent the qualities required by a firefighter, the star was chosen for the insignia of the CFS.

 Each point of the Star represents a virtue, valued in a fire fighter.
-These are (from top point, going clock-wise): tact, loyalty, dexterity, observation, sympathy, gallantry, explicitness, and perseverance.
+These are (from top point, going clockwise): tact, loyalty, dexterity, observation, sympathy, gallantry, explicitness, and perseverance.

 Although the corporate 'taxi' logo is now used in most applications, the star is still the official insignia of the CFS.